Hello guys, in this article, I will share some detailed information about the Blow molding process, construction, and advantages.

 The molten material is poured into a hot barrel manifold running through different nozzles into a heated cavity and core pin.

-An external shape will be created by the cavity mold clamped with a core rod, resulting in the preform’s internal condition.
+The cavity mold clamped with a core rod will create an external shape, resulting in the preform’s internal condition.
 The preform comes with a fully formed jar neck with some material stuck to it.

-The mold will open, and the core rod will rotate and clamped into a hollow, cold blow mold.
-An opening at the rod’s core allows compressed air to be filled in the preform, which expands it to a finished product.
+The mold will open, and the core rod will rotate and be clamped into a hollow, cold blow mold.
+An opening at the rod’s core allows compressed air to be filled in the preform, expanding it to a finished product.